opendata26/wiiBATu/README.md

 # wiiBATu
-a tool to simplify wiiu things
+A simple tool to ease the process of setting up CFW/homebrew